xaroth8088/sprite-magic/README.md

 ============
 A tool for making and sharing game-ready spritesheets.
 Comes with a library of free sprites!

-This project is in its infancy, but there's now something to tinker with if you're a developer.
-The project currently requires Python 2.7 and the PIL installed to run.
+This software is in pre-release, though it's probably getting good enough to actually use now.
+If you're just looking to get down to business and have an easy-to-use, battle-tested program, be sure to check back later once the dust has settled a bit.

+A pre-packaged Windows executable is available via the releases page; a Mac OS package will come eventually.
+If you want to run from source, you'll need: Python 2.7, NumPy, and PIL.
 New features, bugfixes, documentation, and art + spec contributions are welcome!

-If you're just looking to get down to business and have an easy-to-use program, be sure to check back later once the dust has settled a bit.

 What is this?
 -------------